ouafnico/BananaPi-Archlinux/README.md

 	* Get the zImage file from linux/arch/arm/boot/
 	* Get the sun7i-a20-bananapi.dtb file from linux/arch/arm/boot/dtb/

-Warning, starting from Kernel 4.5 some changes have been made on stmmac driver.
-If problem get the 4.4.6 kernel.

 5. Install Arch

 	* Get a 4GB SDcard at least.